ox42/badminton-footwork/README.md

 A project allowing you to practice badminton footwork.
 Can be run on a tablet or a desktop/laptop computer.

+Allows you to modify the speed (time) between shots.
+Adds a random delay to better simulate a real badminton rally.

 ![Application demo](/app-demo.jpg?raw=true "Application demo")

 ### `npm start`